I don’t belong.

 Shock?
 Pain?
 Shame?

-This verdict was made all the more impactful because my beloved aunt put much stock into the words of an “educated” woman, a teacher.
-Mrs. Border’s declaration was not just words strung together, it was a sentence of my being.
+This verdict was made all the more impactful because my beloved aunt put much stock into the words of this “educated” woman, a teacher.
+Mrs. Border’s declaration was not just words strung together, it was a verdict of my being-ness.

 The decree was thus: you are NOT enough.